ndwarshuis/org-sql/readme-template.md

 Options following the pattern `org-sql-exclude-X` dictate what to exclude from the database.
 By default all these variables are nil (include everything).

-## Logbooks

-Much of the extracted data from `org-sql` pertains to logbook entries, and there are a number of settings that effect how this data is generated in org files and how it may be parsed reliably.

-Firstly, one needs to set the relevant `org-mode` variables in order to capture logging information.
-Please refer to the documentation in `org-mode` itself for their meaning:
-- `org-log-done`
-- `org-log-reschedule`
-- `org-log-redeadline`
-- `org-log-note-clock-out`
-- `org-log-refile`
-- `org-log-repeat`
-- `org-todo-keywords` (in this one can set which todo keywords changes are logged)

-Obtaining the above information for the database assumes that `org-log-note-headings` is left at its default value.
-This limitation may be surpassed in the future.

-Additionally, for best results it is recommended that all logbook entries be contained in their own drawer.
-This means that `org-log-into-drawer` should be set to `LOGBOOK` and `org-clock-into-drawer` should be set to `t` (which means clocks go into a drawer with hardcoded name `LOGBOOK`).
-Without these settings, `org-sql` needs to guess where the logbook entries are based on location and pattern matching, which is not totally reliable.

 # Usage

 ## Initializing